Daimo Pay SDK

 Controls the exact amount to receive.
 Must be a precise decimal string (e.g. "1.00" for $1.00 USDC).
 Providing more decimals than the underlying token supports will result in an error.

 When specified: User pays a fixed amount.
-You receive exactly this amount, with no rounding from fees or slippage.
+You receive exactly this amount.
 Ideal for checkouts.

 When omitted: User can input any amount to send.
 Ideal for deposits or top-ups into your app.